An ultra-short-throw projector (UST) projects a large, bright image of a surfer in a modern living room with city views.

 Placement

-Ceiling mounting / back of room
+Ceiling mount / back of the room

 TV cabinet, close to the wall

-Distance for 254 cm image
+Distance for a 254 cm image

-2.4-3.6 meters
+2.4-3.6 metres

 23-33 cm